NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-Surface-Mount-Parts.md

 Interpreting datasheets takes some practice.
 Here are some tips:

 * The datasheet includes data on many switches.
 Make sure you are looking at the correct part of the sheet.
 * There are several mechanical drawings.
-For creating a package, you are interested in solder pad layout.
+For creating a package, you are interested in solder pad layout (in the "Drilling diagrams" section, since most of the drawings are for throughhole parts).
 * Don't assume drawings are for scale.
 Instead, use the numerical values given.
 ###